Rumpunzel/rpg-thingy/characters/talents/resources.md

 ### Iconoclast

-At the beginning of each conflict choose a talent.
-For the duration of the conflict you gain that talent.
+At the beginning of each gauntlet choose a talent.
+For the duration of the gauntlet you gain that talent.

 ### Thrifty